Hobart property market news - key takeaways

 Hobart vendor discount

-Vendor discount refers to the percentage difference between the initial asking price and the actual sale price, offering insight into the bargaining power buyers enjoy.
-It’s a key indicator because tighter discounts imply that sellers are standing firm on price, whereas wider discounts suggest a softer market and potentially more aggressive bargaining.
+Vendor discount measures the percentage difference between the initial asking price and the actual sale price, offering insight into buyers' bargaining power.
+Tighter discounts mean sellers are firm on price, while wider discounts suggest a softer market with more aggressive bargaining.

 Source: Cotality